Farazmghm/Eng-Data-Analysis/README.md

 ## Projects

-- **Automobile Dataset**: Analysis and modeling to predict various attributes of automobiles.
+- **Automobile Dataset**: Analysis various attributes of automobiles.

 ## How to Use